shamim-iq/NodeJs-App-Deployment-To-EKS-Using-Helm/README.md

 ### 13. Access the Application

-Fetch the LoadBalancer URL from the output of the previous command and access the application on any browser.
+Fetch the LoadBalancer URL from the output of the previous command and access the application on any browser with the container port.